ACEMS-lab/CrossTraj-Dataset/README.md

 Dataset available at: [CrossTraj-DataSet](https://panthers-my.sharepoint.com/:f:/g/personal/muhamm72_uwm_edu/EtMlMxW-TLtGomVDfiTQBL4BVgBp_GGgCOhUZzYqztvWFA?e=sPi3LP)
 ---
-if you have question, you can contact me, My name is Muhammad Fahad and here is my email muhamm72@uwm.edu
+If you have questions, you can contact the ACEMS lab at the University of Wisconsin-Milwaukee at tomshi@uwm.edu (Prof. Tom Shi) and muhamm72@uwm.edu (Muhammad Fahad).
 ## Contents

 The dataset contains the following folders: